ahlstromcj/seq66/README.md

         *   Fixed bug in recording-type selector in seqedit.
 Added a one-shot reset option.
         *   Fixed some metadata problems as per issue #75.
+        *   Fixed an issue with the H:M:S display being changed by changing the beat-width, a bug going back to Seq24's JACK transport support.
         *   MIDI API refactoring for the future; detecting JACK port registration.
     *   Version 0.98.3.1: